 Welcome to the Smolka Lab!

-We study mechanisms of genome maintenance with a focus on DNA lesion detection and signaling.
-Our lab uses mass spectrometry technologies, in combination with genetic and biochemical approaches, to elucidate the organization, dynamics and regulation of DNA damage signaling in yeast and mammals.
+The Smolka lab investigates signaling networks involved in genome maintenance and cell cycle control.
+We use mass spectrometry technologies, in combination with genetic and biochemical approaches, to elucidate the organization, dynamics and regulation of DNA damage signaling in yeast and mammals.
 Scroll down to learn more about our research projects.

 WE ARE HIRING POSTDOCTORAL SCIENTISTS